marcojdelarosa/Fitness-Website/deliverable2.md

 - Priority: Medium
 - Estimated Effort: 8

-As a beginner, I want to know if the workouts I'm doing are optimal for my growth (like a score).
+As a beginner, I want to know if the workouts I'm doing are optimal for my growth (like a score) so that I can make sure I am not wasting time in my workouts.

 - Priority: Medium
 - Estimated Effort: 13

-As a user, I want to be able to share my achievements with friends on the website.
+As a user, I want to be able to share my achievements with friends on the website so that we can stay motivated as a community.

 - Priority: Low
 - Estimated Effort: 3